 I used this method as a single mother when I opened a state-licensed daycare to stay home with my two babies in their early years.
 During these years I spent a lot of time practicing the development stages of a dharma lineage from Tibet, the Nyigma School of Buddhism.
 I also spent a lot of time dancing, performing, teaching and choreographing dance in the local community, and accomplished the fiber arts of sewing, knitting, spinning, weaving and felting.

-Currently, my time is spent journeying between practicing massage out of a chiropractic office, Disaster Case Management Supervisor with the Buddhist Tzu Chi Foundation, private studio art practice & exhibition, facilitating community art education circles in disaster recovery, diligently practicing self care in diet, exercise & meditation, and encouraging the unique skills and talents in my two children, now 15 and 12.
+Between 2018 and the close of 2021, my time was spent journeying between my home in Chico and in and around the Camp Fire burn Scar.
+I taught K-8 art part time at Children's Community Charter School Paradise, lead community art projects while assisting families to rebuild homes as a disaster case manager.
 I've recently became a Rebuild Specialist and successfully assisted several Camp Fire Survivors in long recovery goals to rebuild their homes.
 My goals are to find a niche using techniques that activate the imagination and critical thinking to engage the creative mind.
 Knowing the arts solves big problems, I begin each day with Pure Motivation.
 The most important thing that keeps me focused with purpose daily is my spiritual commitments and vow to live selflessly with wisdom and compassion so that I can be of benefit to every person I come in contact with and beyond.

 Online art educator portfolio: